New Mexico Skies,

 • Private Roads.

+Property is shown by appointment only.
 We're a private community of amateur astronomers, and we don't encourage "drive-by" or "lookie-Lou's".
 In order to respect the privacy of our community, please contact us in advance to arrange a private showing.
-Later this year (subject to local permits and approvals) we'll be installing a gated entrance and the only way to gain access to New Mexico Skies will be with a pass code.

 Interesting facts.

 We're located in Otero County, New Mexico, which has approximately 6,630 square miles of land area (4,243,200 acres).
 According to 2006 estimates, our entire county had a population of only 62,774, and over 42,000 people live in our 5 largest communities.
 As a county wide average, that's less than 10 people per square mile, and if you exclude the 5 largest communities, our county wide average drops to less than 3 people per square mile, or about 1 person for every 212 acres.
-(US Census Bureau data)
+(US Census Bureau data).